-But once you come down to earth, you may quickly be asking yourself a pivotal question; is $50,000 a good amount of annual income?
+But you may quickly be asking yourself a pivotal question; is $50,000 a good amount of annual income?

 The answer, of course, is not that simple.
 It has a lot of variables.

 Right off the bat, the median American worker brings home an estimated $54,132 a year.